-Elisabeth Bletsoe’s Pharmacopoeia (Shearsman Books, 1999) is a work that demonstrates a staggering commitment to the ethics of attention.
+Elisabeth Bletsoe’s Pharmacopoeia (Odyssey Poets, 1999; Shearsman Books, 2010) is a work that demonstrates a staggering commitment to the ethics of attention.
 The botanical is held at tight focus, generating a meditation on the history of herbals, unspoken colonial crossings, and queer addresses that slip out of the paradigm of state sanction.
 The poet produces a palimpsest of knowledges within which the flowers come to be pressed until the botanical becomes a close approximation of the textual.

 The eleven poems in the collection are named after flowering plants in Britain which have a history of medical significance.
 The titles themselves consist of both the common and the scientific names – ‘Dog’s Mercury (Mercurialis perennis)’ or ‘Foxglove (Digitalis purpurea)’ – in a twinning that appears to frame the text as a quasi-botanical record and compendium of information that might seek to illuminate rather than subvert.
 The epigraph to the collection is from Geoffrey Grigson: ‘we cannot emotionally separate a flower / from the place or conditions we find it in’, establishing a manifesto of situatedness that is later queried.
 Predominantly then, Pharmacopoeia is an engagement with knowledges – medical, historical, mythic, and sexual – and a reading of epistemological histories against the grain to generate a complex poetics of playful desiring.